 Top tips to help your employees through Ramadan

-This year, Ramadan began in early April and will continue until early May.
-It’s a time of fasting, abstention and prayer for Muslims, who make up over 1.7 billion of the world population.
+This year, Ramadan began in late March and will continue until late April.
+It’s a time of fasting, abstention and prayer for Muslims, who make up almost 2 billion of the world population.

 You may have employees who are taking part in Ramadan, and you may also be wondering how best to help them.
-It’s especially important as we head into the final 10 days — not only is this an especially holy time, but it’s also when your Muslim employees could feel the most exhausted.
+Not only is this an especially holy time, but it’s also when your Muslim employees could feel the most exhausted.

 Here are some quickfire tips for you to put into practice.